-Ground water sampling and analysis conducted during 2006 was extensive, but focused on purposes other than environmental compliance with ground water or drinking water standards (see discussion below).
-Routine sampling events took place 3 times in 2006.
+Ground water sampling and analysis conducted during 2007 was extensive, but focused on purposes other than environmental compliance with ground water or drinking water standards (see discussion below).
+Routine sampling events took place 3 times in 2007.
 Interim Action sampling occurred as frequently as monthly.
 Most samples were analyzed for the site-related analytes uranium, ammonia, chloride, sulfate, and total dissolved solids.
 In addition, alkalinity, dissolved oxygen, oxidation-reduction potential, pH, specific conductance, temperature, and turbidity were measured in the field at most locations.
-Interim Action and routine surface and ground water locations sampled during 2006 are shown in Figure 4-3 and Figure 4-4, respectively.
+Interim Action, routine surface and ground water locations sampled during 2007 are shown on Figure 4-4 and Figure 4-5.

-Ground water sampling and analysis was not actually performed for the purposes of assessing compliance with ground water standards or other numerical criteria for ground water.
+Ground water sampling and analysis were not actually performed for the purposes of assessing compliance with ground water standards or other numerical criteria for ground water.
 Because ground water at the site is saline and qualifies for supplemental standards under 40 CFR 192 ground water regulations, ground water is only required to be protective where it discharges to the surface (i.e., the Colorado River); therefore, ground water data are not presented here.
-Data are available at: http://gj.em.doe.gov/Moab.
+Data are available at: http://gjem.energy.gov/Moab.
 However, surface water data were collected to evaluate the effect of ground water discharge on surface water quality, particularly in sensitive habitat areas.
 One purpose for operating the Interim Action well field was to determine if active ground water remediation could effectively improve surface water quality.
-Selected surface water data are presented in Section 5 and Appendix A for purposes of evaluating surface water quality against applicable standards.
+Selected surface water data are presented applicable st l in Section 6 andards. for purposes s of evaluat ing surface water qual ity against